immers-space/activitypub-express/README.md

 threadDepth | Controls how far up apex will follow links in incoming activities in order to display the conversation thread & check for inbox forwarding needs  (default 10) systemUser | Actor object representing system and used for signing GETs (see below) offlineMode | Disable delivery.
-Useful for running migrations and queueing deliveries to be sent when app is running
+Useful for running migrations and queueing deliveries to be sent when app is running requestTimeout | Timeout for requests to other servers, ms (default 5000)

 Blocked, rejections, and rejected: these routes must be defined in order to track these items internally for each actor, but they do not need to be exposed endpoints